wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/viva-connections-extend-with-web-parts/includes/4-exercise-extend-viva-connections-desktop-with-web-parts.md

    >
    > _Warning - [spfx-serve] When serving in HTTPS mode, a PFX cert path or a cert path and a key path must be provided, or a dev certificate must be generated and trusted.
 If a SSL certificate isn't provided, a default, self-signed certificate will be used.
 Expect browser security warnings._
    >
-   > To fix this problem, stop the web server by selecting CTRL+C and run the `gulp trust-dev-cert` command.
+   > To fix this problem, stop the web server by selecting Ctrl+C and run the `gulp trust-dev-cert` command.
 1. In a web browser, go to the workbench at `<Home site url>/_layouts/workbench.aspx`.
 The home site URL is where you created the **Announcements** list in the previous exercise.

    > [!WARNING]